koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 __Notes__
 - One must be able to see the work to be able to organize, sequence and have assurance that available resources can complete it.
 - Any improvements made anywhere besides the bottleneck are an illusion.
-- There are four types of work:
+- There are four types of work, and only one is revealed in this chapter:
   - Business Project

 #### WIP is the silent killer